sachinkr91/api-rest-meetings/libs/java/docs/AuthenticationApi.md

 Get Authorization Code

-This is NOT a REST endpoint.
-Documenting here for consistentcy.
-This URL should be used by a client application user&#39;s browser to perform authorization.
-User will be redirected back to client application upon completion with state and code parameters.
-Use \&quot;bluejeans.com\&quot; as hostname.
-The code returned is only good for 30 seconds.
-You will want to call /oauth2/token with it as soon as possible.
+This is **not a true REST endpoint**. &lt;br /&gt; This URL should be used by a user&#39;s browser-client application to perform authorization. &lt;br /&gt;Upon completion, the user will be redirected back to the client application with state and code return parameters.
+Use \&quot;bluejeans.com\&quot; as hostname. &lt;br /&gt;**Note:**&lt;br /&gt;&amp;nbsp;&amp;nbsp;The code returned is only valid for *30 seconds.*  Your application must call as soon as possible the /oauth2/token API to generate an access token from the returned code.

 ### Example
 ```java